We write on a variety of topics, but you'll see some common themes: doing things for yourself, being creative, and sustainable living.

-- Plastecine clay, oil pastels, oil paints, etc: Treat as for gum or grease; physically remove as much as possible before heating/dissolving residue.
+- Plasticine clay, oil pastels, oil paints, etc: Treat as you would for gum or grease; physically remove as much as possible before heating/dissolving residue.

-- Melted crayons, candle wax: Chill & chip away as much as possible; if any remains, warm up & blot with rag or paper.
+- Melted crayons, candle wax: Chill and chip away as much as possible; if any remains, warm up and blot with rag or paper.
 Treat residue as for oil or grease.

-- Laquer, shellac, etc: Try pure alcohol, or acetone.
+- Lacquer, shellac, etc: Try pure alcohol, or acetone.